singerdmx/flutter-quill/README.md

 And depending on your use case, you might want to dispose the `_controller` in dispose method

-in most cases it's better to.
+in most cases, it's better to.

 Check out [Sample Page] for more advanced usage.